Louisville Male High School: Athletics

 On Saturday, November 18, 1893, the annual Male-Manual football rivalry, the longest running, continuously played, high school football series in Kentucky, began.
 Their football team is a perennial state power, and in addition to its long-running rivalry with duPont Manual High School, Male is also a close rival with St. Xavier High School, with the annual contest usually determining the fate of the district champion; however, due to the state's realignment of high school football into a six-class system starting in 2007–08, Male also has a rivalry with Trinity High School in football.

-The school offers football, basketball, baseball, softball, bowling, tennis, soccer, field hockey, wrestling, swimming, track and field and lacrosse.
+The school offers football, basketball, baseball, softball, bowling, tennis, soccer, field hockey, wrestling, swimming, track and field, lacrosse, and Marching Band.

 Venues

-Maxwell Field, formerly called High School Park, was the football stadium located behind Male's former location on Brook Street.
-This is now the site of the Dawson Orman Education Center.
+Maxwell Field, formerly called High School Park, is the football stadium located behind Male's former location at the Brook and Breck campus.

+Veterans Memorial Stadium is the current football stadium, located behind the Durrett campus.
+It is named in memory of the schools alumni who have died in World War II.

+Edwards Field is the current baseball field for the school, named after Bill Edwards.
+The Field is also home to the W. Clyde Glass Press Box.